MATRIX30/simple_shell/README.md

-ALX SIMPLE SHELL COLLABORATIVE TEAM PROJECT
+ALX SWE SIMPLE SHELL COLLABORATIVE TEAM PROJECT

 This is our official repository for our ALX SWE simple shell collaboration project
 #Let's Do Hard Things